Testing Small Set Expansion in General Graphs: Introduction

 \subsection{Other related work}

 There is an interesting line of research on testing the special case of the $(k,\phi)$-expander for $k=m$, which is often abbreviated as \textit{$\phi$-expander}.
-And $\phi(m)$ is often abbreviated as the \textit{expansion (or conductance)} of $G$~\cite{HLW06:expander}.
-Goldreich and Ron~\cite{GR00:expansion} have proposed an expansion tester for bounded degree graphs.
-The tester (with different setting parameters) has later been analyzed by Czumaj and Sohler~\cite{CS10:expansion}, Nachmias and Shapira~\cite{NS10:expansion}, and Kale and Seshadhri~\cite{KS11:tester}, and it is proven that the tester can distinguish $d$-regular $\phi$-expanders from graphs that are $\varepsilon$-far from any $d$-regular $\Omega(\phi^2)$-expanders.
-The running time of the tester is $O(n^{0.5+\eta}(\varepsilon^{-1}\log n)^{\Omega(1)})$ for any $\eta>0$, which is almost optimal by a lower bound of $\Omega(\sqrt{n})$ given by Goldreich and Ron~\cite{GR02:testing}.
-Li, Pan and Peng~\cite{LPP11:conductance} give an expansion tester for general graphs that matches the best known tester for bounded degree graphs.
-We note that when $k=m$, our two-sided tester can be also guaranteed to test the conductance $\phi(m)$ of $G$ with the same running time and approximation performance (see the analysis in Section~\ref{sec:twoside}).
+The corresponding quantity $\phi(m)$ is often called the \textit{expansion (or conductance)} of $G$~\cite{HLW06:expander}.
+Goldreich and Ron~\cite{GR00:expansion} have proposed an expansion tester for bounded degree graphs in the adjacency list model.
+The tester (with different setting parameters) has later been analyzed by Czumaj and Sohler~\cite{CS10:expansion}, Nachmias and Shapira~\cite{NS10:expansion}, and Kale and Seshadhri~\cite{KS11:tester}, and it is proven that the tester can distinguish $d$-regular $\phi$-expanders from graphs that are $\varepsilon$-far from any $d$-regular $\Omega(\eta\phi^2)$-expanders for any $\eta>0$.
+The query complexity and running time of the tester are $O(\frac{n^{0.5+\eta}}{\phi^2}(\varepsilon^{-1}\log n)^{O(1)})$, which is almost optimal by a lower bound of $\Omega(\sqrt{n})$ given by Goldreich and Ron~\cite{GR02:testing}.
+Li, Pan and Peng~\cite{LPP11:conductance} give an expansion tester in the rotation map model with query complexity and running time $\widetilde{O}(\frac{m^{1/2+\eta}}{\phi^2}(\varepsilon^{-1}\log n)^{O(1)})$ for general graphs that matches the best known tester for bounded degree graphs.
+We remark that when $k=m$, our two-sided tester in the rotation map model can be also guaranteed to test the conductance $\phi(m)$ of $G$ with the same running time and approximation performance.
 In~\cite{LPP11:conductance}, a product called \textit{non-uniform zig-zag product} was proposed to transfer an arbitrary graph into a bounded degree graph.
-However, the analysis there is more involved and seems not generalize to the $k$-expansion profile for any $k\leq m$ as considered here.
+However, the analysis there is more involved and does not seem to generalize to the $k$-expansion profile for any $k\leq m$ as considered here.
 Our analysis here is both simple and applicable to the broader case.